johnbobelisa/EventManagementApp/README.md

 2. Open with code editor
 3. Run "npm install" in your local terminal
 4. Run "node server.js"
-5. Go to a website and search "http://localhost:8080"
+5. Open your browser and search "http://localhost:8080"